nsls-ii-mx/l_bnl_compress/README.md

       queue
       string

+Most commonly, each user will have to install all modules for themselves using pip or pipx.

 This version supports coarse-grained process-level parallelism in writing the -H, -J, or -K compressions.
 In the near future we intend to upgrade to parallelism using concurrent.futures, which